-Then, the when I receive” block is added above the “hide” block for the gray dot sprite.
+Then, the when I receive block is added above the hide block

 Your smoke effect might be bigger or last longer.

-Now, it's your turn.
+Now it's your turn.

-Draw a new grey circle sprite.
+Draw a new gray circle sprite.

 Make the smoke effect go in different directions.

 Finally, code the smoke effect to hide,